As I was growing up, I noticed that most professional painters working on houses and buildings wore white.

 Arguably the most popular and most important reason why painters wear white comes from the early days of unions, which were formed after the turn of the 19th century.

 Before that time, painters wore all types of colors when working.
 But unions that were forming in different professions started to wear white to separate themselves from non-union workers.

 It was common to see men wearing all white with black neckties as a symbol of being in a union and professional.

-Professionalism is part of the job so that when others see me at with those who are wearing similar clothing, the level of respect rises along with the possibility of getting more work.
+Professionalism is part of the job so that when others see me with those who are wearing similar clothing, the level of respect rises along with the possibility of getting more work.

-Plus, I still have a little room for individuality with the type of hat and color of socks or shoes that I wear.
+Plus, I still have a little room for individuality with the type of hat and color of socks or shoes I wear.

-9- Work Style
+3- Work Style and Dedication

 A sure sign of a painter that has put in a long day is the number of paint drips and streaks on the clothing.